 Every teacher in our school is a teacher of every child, including those with SEND.
 The class teacher is the first port of call for parents to discuss their child's needs.
-If you have done this and still need further guidance the SENCo can be contacted via the school office or via email; office@trumps-green.surrey.sch.uk.
-The SENCo will liaise with the class teacher, as they work with the child every day, and then get back to you to arrange a time to speak with you.
+If you have done this and still need further guidance the SENCo's can be contacted via the school office or via email; office@trumps-green.surrey.sch.uk.
+The SENCo's will liaise with the class teacher, as they work with the child every day, and then get back to you to arrange a time to speak with you.
 This may be a telephone call or in person.
-The SENCo is also a class teacher and will get back to you as soon as they can.
-Our SENCo is Mrs Dawn Quirk.